Ad1th1/Cybersecurity/Notes/Python/PWN/Notes.md

 exploit writing as simple as possible.

-Compiling is used to make the computer understand human-readable code -> objdump = gives us the assembly code
+Compiling is used to make the computer understand human-readable code
+> objdump = gives us the assembly code

--> when pc runs a program, and encounters a variable, it needs to store this in memory called stack
+> when pc runs a program, and encounters a variable, it needs to store this in memory called stack

--> stacks are lifo = last in-first out
+> stacks are lifo = last in-first out
--> push to stack and pop from stack
+> push to stack and pop from stack
--> 2 registers(store a single value) for stack =
+> 2 registers(store a single value) for stack =
-    -> rsp(stack pointer) = points to the top of the stack -> rbp(base pointer) = points to the base of the current stack frame = stack in relation to a function -> every-time we enter a function, a new stack frame is created -> variables are always at an offset from the base-pointer
+    > rsp(stack pointer) = points to the top of the stack

-   -> push -> rsp decreases
+        > push -> rsp decreases
-   -> pop -> rsp increase
+        > pop -> rsp increase

--> when we push something to the top of the stack, the stack pointer is decreased, stacks grow downwards -> when we pop an item from the stack, the stack pointer is increased
+        > when we push something to the top of the stack, the stack pointer is decreased, stacks grow downwards
+        > when we pop an item from the stack, the stack pointer is increased

+    > rbp(base pointer) = points to the base of the current stack frame = stack in relation to a function
+        > every-time we enter a function, a new stack frame is created
+        > variables are always at an offset from the base-pointer

 -------------------------------------------------------------------------------------------